X1Aaron/lxq/README.md

 # LXQ

-LXQ is automation platform for LXD
+LXQ is an automation platform for LXD

 # System Requirements